jcolag/silver-bat-01-seeking-refuge/text/12-mercy.md

 "What...is all this?"
 Wow, that was finally actually English-adjacent.

 "You and your...*cargo*, as you called it, are very much desired by our friends at GORGON for your little jailbreak, last night.
 The word is that your team put on quite the performance.
-Once you have been interrogated, my superiors might want to sell you back to them or they might want to put you all to work for themselves, depending on your natural abilities."
+Once you have been interrogated, my superiors might want to sell you back to them, or they might want to put you all to work for themselves, depending on your natural abilities."

 The implied racism of the phrase *natural abilities*, knowledge of GORGON's Flint Consolidated operations, and the extremely deliberate twang to her accent all seem like they mark our Ms. Julia Cole as an agent for the Clan of the Fiery Cross.
 Again, I realize what a dolt I've been, not connecting the name *Starcross* to a *fiery cross* and, maybe worse, not realizing that the second truck arriving at nearly the same time as Starcross appeared might have been a pretty obvious sign that our entire escape was monitored by friend and foe alike.